 At VIE Healthcare, we operate on the maxim “what can be measured, can be improved.”
 This data-based approach gives purchasing managers a complete understanding of current spend.

 In addition to gathering data, we carry out extensive research and analysis to optimize opportunities for cost savings.

 The challenge we frequently see at VIE Healthcare is that vendors receive extensive negotiation training to protect their margins.
 In health systems, this training is rare, creating an unequal playing field which can cost your hospital tens of millions of dollars.
 Our team of experts is unrivaled in our field at negotiating with suppliers, achieving the best market pricing for our clients.
 In addition, we provide negotiation training for health systems to build your own in-house negotiating team.

 Step 5: Implementation

-We follow through meticulously on all engagements, ensuring successful implementation of new products and contracts.
+We follow through meticulously on all engagements, ensuring the successful implementation of new products and contracts.

-Let VIE Healthcare teach your hospital how to effectively manage your physician preference items to dramatically cut costs while streamlining a challenging process.
+VIE Healthcare can effectively reduce and manage your physician preference items to reduce unnecessary costs while improving your patient care.

 For proven strategies to increase your hospital’s financial and operational performance—and to rapidly reduce your non-labor costs, schedule a call with Lisa Miller.